 Here is Chapter 3 of my WIP that is a Pride and Prejudice variation where Elizabeth meets Mr. Bingley first, as Jane and Mr. Darcy are both away.
 If you have not read the previous 2 chapters, here is the link to Chapter 1.
 Now, on to Chapter 3, where we finally see the arrival of Mr. Darcy.

 Elizabeth made every attempt to remain calm as she waited for Thursday’s dinner, which Mr. Bingley and his family would be attending.
-She kept telling herself that it was premature to have formed an attachment to the gentleman, but she looked forward to his coming, anyway.
+She kept telling herself that it was far too early to have formed an attachment to the gentleman, but she looked forward to his coming, anyway, as it would be a pleasant diversion.

-She was also eager to meet his two sisters and brother-in-law, and his friend, if he had returned.
+She was also eager to meet his two sisters, brother-in-law, and his friend, if he had returned.
 She wondered whether they would all be as agreeable as Mr. Bingley.
+She hoped and expected they would be.

-Elizabeth was slightly disappointed, then, when he sent word that his sisters and brother-in-law had to return to London unexpectedly, and his friend had not yet returned.
+Elizabeth was slightly disappointed, then, when he sent word early in the day that his sisters and brother-in-law had to return to London unexpectedly, and his friend had not yet returned.
 He expressed his regrets, but assured them he looked forward to dining with them.

 On Thursday, Mrs. Bennet repeatedly checked on the meal Cook was preparing.
 She wanted everything to be perfect, for certainly Mr. Bingley would form an attachment to one of her daughters.
 Both Kitty and Lydia claimed that he had likely found one of them completely irresistible.
 Lydia, however, continued to insist that he would be more suited for her if he were to wear military attire.

-Elizabeth merely smiled at the folly of her two sisters, grateful that her brief, prior meeting with the young man had been kept from all of them.
+Elizabeth merely smiled at the folly of her two sisters, grateful that her brief, prior meeting with the young man had been kept from them all.

 “I shall not make any changes until I determine whether I want to purchase it.”